blbadger/blbadger.github.io/smaller-lms.md

 ![masked mixer]({{https://blbadger.github.io}}/deep-learning/masked_llm_mixer.png)

 We make it optional to use the original mixer architecture (where two 1D convolutions are applied sequentially between each pair of sequence elements) via the kwarg `expand_conv`, and for that we actually need to perform the reshaping and masking for both convolutions.
 The architecture with only one convolution between sequence elements we call the 'flat' mixer, as it must have a fixed number of convolutions to sequence length elements.
+The mask is applied during the forward pass as follows:

 ```python
 class MixerBlock(nn.Module):